Skip to main content

-Most developer tasks (calling AI pipelines, uploading assets, testing playback) require only an API key or a gateway endpoint.
-A full local Livepeer stack is necessary when developing node software, testing custom BYOC containers against a real orchestrator, or working through payment flows without spending real ETH.
+Most developer tasks (calling AI pipelines, uploading assets, testing playback) require only an API key or a Gateway endpoint.
+A full local Livepeer stack is necessary when developing node software, testing custom BYOC containers against a real Orchestrator, or working through payment flows without spending real ETH.

 Choosing a Development Path